bitovi/github-actions-deploy-eks/README.md

 <hr/>
 <br/>

+## Helm charts
+We have aws-auth,ingress, grafana, prometheus and loki as helm charts which can be called by deployment repo to install in aws eks cluster.
+User can pass input like "grafana_enable", "loki_enable", "nginx_enable", "prometheus_enable" in deployment repo along with aws access information and these charts would be installed along with eks creation in aws.

 ## Note about resource identifiers

 Most resources will contain the tag `${GITHUB_ORG_NAME}-${GITHUB_REPO_NAME}-${GITHUB_BRANCH_NAME}`, some of them, even the resource name after.